 River Adams is my pen name.
 She is the writer that I am, the creator of my worlds and of the persons who populate them.
 This is my chosen name and therefore meaningful in ways that a given name cannot be.

-As River Adams, I write short stories and novelettes, poetry, and essays.
+As River Adams, I write short stories and novelettes, poetry, and creative non-fiction.
 I rediscover and re-imagine biblical narratives through the eyes of Noah, Delilah, or Mary Magdalene.
 I become victim or perpetrator in the violent struggles of today’s world: in Kosovo, in Liberia, in America, in Russia, in Chechnya.
 I ponder the heavens and the passage of time.
 I think and feel in black symbols on white spaces, shaping them into traces of doubt, vengeance, forgiveness, pain, faith, or relief.
 But whatever the story, it’s always about love.

 I write about love.
 This is my craft, my desire, and my vocation.